serverless/event-gateway/README.md

   "id": "66dfc31d-6844-42fd-b1a7-a489a49f65f3",
   "receivedAt": 1500897327098,
   "data": {"foo": "bar"},
-  "encoding": "json"
+  "mime": "application/json"
 }
 ```

 ### Event Data Types

-The type of the data block can be specified using the Content-Type header.
+The MIME type of the data block can be specified using the Content-Type header.
 This allows the event gateway to understand how to deserialize the data block if it needs to.
-If not specified `binary` type is assumed and no deserialization happens.
-In case of `json` encoding the event gateway passes deserialized JSON payload to target functions.
+If not specified `application/octet-stream` type is assumed and no deserialization happens.
+In case of `application/json` encoding the event gateway passes deserialized JSON payload to target functions.

 ### Emit a Custom Event (Async Function Invocation)

 `POST /` with `Event` header set to event name.
-Optionally `Content-Type: event/<encoding>` header can be set to specify payload encoding.
+Optionally `Content-Type: <MIME type>` header can be set to specify payload encoding.

 Request: arbitrary payload, subscribed function receives an event in above schema, where request payload is passed as `data` field